muellsen/PCM/README.md

 ## Log-contrast models for compositional data - with microbiome applications ##

-In examples/LogContrastModels/ we provide all examples used in [Regression models for compositional data: General log-contrast formulations, proximal optimization, and microbiome data applications].
+In examples/LogContrastModels/ we provide all numerical examples used in [Regression models for compositional data: General log-contrast formulations, proximal optimization, and microbiome data applications](https://arxiv.org/abs/1903.01050).